British Airways says some frequent flyer accounts hacked

 It said the problem concerned a small number of its millions of customers and that it expected the system to be back to normal in the next day or so.

-"British Airways has become aware of some unauthorised activity in relation to a small number of frequent flyer executive club accounts," a spokesman said.
+"British Airways has become aware of some unauthorized activity in relation to a small number of frequent flyer executive club accounts," a spokesman said.

 "We would like to reassure customers that, at this stage we are not aware of any access to any subsequent information pages within accounts, including travel histories or payment card details."